PrimalOrB/tech_blog/README.md

 ## Description

-Express.js / Node.js / mySQL application allowing a user to control an employee database of Departments, Roles, Managers, and Salaries.
+Blog site allowing user account creation, login, posting, and reacting to other posts

 ## Table Of Contents